-A nurse or other trained health professional will give you or your child this medicine in a hospital.
+A doctor or other trained health professional will give you or your child this medicine in a hospital.
 This medicine is given as a shot into a muscle or vein.

-It is very important that your doctor check you closely while you are receiving this medicine.
+It is very important that your doctor check you closely while you or your child are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

 Dizziness, lightheadedness, or fainting may occur with this medicine, especially when you get up suddenly from a lying or sitting position.
-Getting up slowly may help, but if the problem continues or gets worse, check with your doctor.
+Getting up slowly may help lessen this problem.
+Also, lying down for a while may relieve the dizziness or lightheadedness.

-This medicine will add to the effects of other CNS depressants (medicines that make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds; sedatives, tranquilizers, or sleeping pills; prescription pain medicine or narcotics; barbiturates or medicine for seizures; muscle relaxants, or other anesthetics, including some dental anesthetics.
+This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants.
+CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping pills, prescription pain medicine or narcotics, barbiturates or seizure medicines, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
+This effect may last for a few days after you stop using this medicine.
 Check with your medical doctor or dentist before taking any of the above while you or your child are receiving this medicine.